To qualify for patient injury compensation, three criteria must be met:

 If NPE finds no reason to reverse its decision, it will forward your appeal to the National Office for Health Service Appeals which is the secretariat for the Patients' Injury Compensation Board (in Norwegian).

-If your appeal is upheld, NPE will pay out any compensation or additional compensation.
+If your appeal is successful, it is NPE that pays any compensation or additional compensation.

 Watch the explainer video: Appealing against patient injury compensation decisions (in Norwegian).